-Mixed into a smoothie, green powders can taste delicious whilst also boosting our immunity naturally.
+Greens powder mixed into a smoothie can taste delicious whilst also boosting our immunity naturally.

 Check out green powders such as chlorella, spirulina or wheatgrass.
 Or try a blend of different greens that taste good, according to your personal preference.